Frequently asked questions

 Once you have form built up (in the full version of My HorseRaces) for the horses racing regularly at a particular track (say by uploading RA's 2 years of past form for horses in races at that track over two consecutive weeks), you may feel that it is adequate to 'top up' the form in the data base for future races at that track by uploading RA's 5 start form - though horses returning from a spell just after the two consecutive weeks would initially only have 5 starts of form compared to other horses' 2 years of form.
 An alternative would be to build up form over some weeks by uploading RA's 5 races of past form and then 'topping up' manually.

-Purchasers of My HorseRaces are able to access RA's 'New Form' and 'Computer Form' electronic race files after they become new 'RSB subscribers'.
+Purchasers of My HorseRaces are advised how to access RA's 'New Form' and 'Computer Form' electronic race files after they become new 'RSB subscribers'.

 New Form files currently cost $5.50 each (last 5 races for each horse running in each race at say Randwick, Caulfield, etc) and Computer Form files cost $13.20 each (2 years of form for each horse).